cod182/ms4-trescars-2023/README.md

 ### Bag Page

 - Displays all the accessories currently in the bag
-- Link to more accessoeis
+- Link to more accessories
 - Link to the secure checkout page
 ### Acessories Checkout Page

-- Enter user data, or prefilled if user logged in with saved data
+- Enter user data, or pre-filled if user logged in with saved data
 - Enter payment details and complete order
 - Confirmation mail sent to customer
 - Info email sent to company